typesupply/opentype-cookbook/readme.md

 In the positioning rules, we can adjust the placement and advance of glyphs.
 The placement is the spot at which the origin of the glyph will be aligned.
 The advance is the width and the height of the glyph from the origin.
 In horizontal typesetting, the height will be zero and the width will be the width of the glyph.
 The placement and advance can each be broken down into X and Y values.
 Thus, there is an x placement, a y placement, an x advance and a y advance.

-_"width of the glyph" may be interpreted as the width of the outlines, whereas you mean outlines + sidebearings.
-I usually refer to it as "advanced width", but the term might be too technical.
-An illustration will definitely help here._

-    (illustration showing a g with the placements and advance highlighted)
+    (illustration showing a g with the placements and advance highlighted. be sure to clearly show the advance width of the glyph.)

 The units that these values represent are the same units in which you have drawn your glyph.
 Together, these four values form a value record.
 In the .fea syntax, we express these value records like this: